Call SelectQuote

 | SEP | Special Enrollment Period | A period during which individuals can enroll in or make changes to their Medicare coverage outside the standard enrollment periods. |

-| SNP | Special Needs Plan | A type of Medicare Advantage plan designed for people with specific diseases or characteristics, such as chronic conditions or disabilities. |
+| SNP | Special Needs plan | A type of Medicare Advantage plan designed for people with specific diseases or characteristics, such as chronic conditions or disabilities. |

-| MA | Medicare Advantage | A type of Medicare plan (known as Part C) that offers the same coverage as Original Medicare but through plans sold by Medicare-approved private insurers |
+| MA | Medicare Advantage | A type of Medicare plan (known as Part C) that offers the same coverage as Original Medicare but through plans sold by Medicare-approved private insurers. |

-| PDP | Prescription Drug Plan | A standalone plan that provides prescription drug coverage under Medicare Part D. |
+| PDP | Prescription Drug plan | A standalone plan that provides prescription drug coverage under Medicare Part D. |

-| MAPD | Medicare Advantage Prescription Drug Plan | A Medicare Advantage Plan that includes prescription drug coverage (Part D). |
+| MAPD | Medicare Advantage Prescription Drug plan | A Medicare Advantage Plan that includes prescription drug coverage (Part D). |

 | QMB | Qualified Medicare Beneficiary | A Medicaid program for individuals who are eligible for both Medicare and Medicaid. |